donivanjames/BNSv1-2/README.md

 - change handleGameInput to handle ALL game input (could use a 0-2 switch statement instead of multiple variables)
 - Could maybe only start checking boundaries when object is near player?
 - Could maybe delete unused title audio once game starts
-- line 32 in script.js might hold key to mobile resize
 - could use the "rect" in checkApple() to assign which apple to remove
 - Still need a good soundtrack
 - Allow player to jump slightly before touching the ground for better response time